Wallet::Schema

 Keytab Backend Data

-The keytab backend supports synchronizing keys with an external system.
+The keytab backend has stub support for synchronizing keys with an external system, although no external systems are currently supported.
 The permitted external systems are listed in a normalization table:

 create table sync_targets